Genomic-Medicine-Linkoping/JASEN/README.md

 ### Move Fastq.gz files `assets/sequencing_data`

 The paired end `fastq.gz` files must contain `_R1_` and `_R2_` in the file names in order that Nextflow can recognise the forward and reverse reads.
+Changes these to how your local system is set up.

 ```bash
 PROJ_ROOT="$PWD"